Debí Tirar Más Fotos World Tour

-Debí Tirar Más Fotos World Tour is the upcoming sixth concert tour by Puerto Rican rapper Bad Bunny in support of his sixth solo studio album Debí Tirar Más Fotos (2025).
-An all-stadium world tour, it is set to commence on November 21, 2025, at the Estadio Olímpico Félix Sánchez in Santo Domingo and conclude on July 22, 2026, at the King Baudouin Stadium in Brussels.
+Debí Tirar Más Fotos World Tour was the sixth concert tour by Puerto Rican artist Bad Bunny in support of his sixth solo studio album Debí Tirar Más Fotos (2025).
+An all-stadium world tour, it began on November 21, 2025, at the Estadio Olímpico Félix Sánchez in Santo Domingo, originally concluding on July 22, 2026, at the King Baudouin Stadium in Brussels.
+On August 17, 2026, after much speculation, two additional dates were announced to end the tour at the Hiram Bithorn Stadium in San Juan, Puerto Rico for August 22–23, 2026.

 Announcements

-On January 13, 2025, Bad Bunny announced No Me Quiero Ir de Aquí, a 30-date Puerto Rican-exclusive 2025 concert residency at San Juan's Coliseo de Puerto Rico José Miguel Agrelot between early July to mid-September, in support of his sixth studio album Debí Tirar Más Fotos (2025).
+On January 13, 2025, Bad Bunny announced No Me Quiero Ir de Aquí, a 31-date (originally 30-date) concert residency at San Juan's Coliseo de Puerto Rico José Miguel Agrelot to be held between early July to mid-September of the same year, in support of his sixth studio album Debí Tirar Más Fotos (2025).
 Through a short clip, the rapper hinted a world tour, stating:

 Thanks to music and the love you all give me, I've had the privilege of traveling and performing in different parts of the world [...]
 Before the year is out, I'll tell you the exact [date] I'm going to visit you.

 Two white Monobloc chairs that are pictured on the cover of the album appeared in front of multiple venues around the globe on May 4, 2025, arising rumours about the announcement for a new series of concerts.
 The next day, the tour title was revealed along with 24 initial dates across Latin America, Australia, Japan, and Europe.
 It is Bad Bunny's second all-stadium tour, after the World's Hottest Tour, which spanned shows through the Americas in 2022.
-In September 2025, he stated that the decision of not including any tour dates in the US was as a consequence of concerns over anti-immigration raids executed by ICE.
+In September 2025, he stated that the decision of not including any tour dates in the US was due to concerns over anti-immigration raids executed by ICE.

 Due to high demand, one additional date in Lima, São Paulo, Sydney, Barcelona, Lisbon, Düsseldorf, Arnhem, London, Paris, and Milan, as well as two additional Medellín dates and eight extra Madrid dates, were announced by May 9, causing the total show count to nearly double, to 45.
 During the week of May 12, twelve more shows were added, including a second date in San José, two extra shows in each Santiago and Buenos Aires, and six additional dates in Mexico City.
-Because of his participation at the Super Bowl LX halftime show on February 8, 2026, the concerts in Santiago and Lima were rescheduled from their original dates to mid-January on October 22, 2025.
+To accommodate the preparation of his performance at the Super Bowl LX halftime show on February 8, 2026, the concerts in Santiago and Lima were rescheduled from their original dates to mid-January.